urbainvaes/vim-ripple/README.md

     \ },
 ```

-Currently supported languages are the following:
+Currently only the following languages have default configurations:
 *Python*, *Julia*, *Lua*, *R*, *Ruby*, *Scheme*, *Sh* and *Zsh*.
 Feel free to open a pull request to add support for other languages.